 Note: If the MAX is configured to use SecurID ACE authentication, all authenticated users are given service only according to the parameters of the TServ Options submenu for the Ethernet profile.
 There currently is no way to get user-specific configuration information from the SecurID ACE server, except by using RADIUS.

 Example: Auth=RADIUS

 Dependencies: This parameter requires a server address in an Auth Host # parameter.

-See Also: Auth Host, Auth Key, Auth Port, Auth Timeout, Encaps than the server #1, it continues to use that server until it fails to service requests, even if the first server has come online again.
+See Also: Auth Host, Auth Key, Auth Port, Auth Timeout, Encaps

 Auth Host #N (N=1-3)